wp-plugins/wangguard/readme.txt

 = BuddyPress 1.2.x and 1.5 (WordPress Simple and WordPress Multisite 3.x) Features =

- * NEW gmail.com and googlemail.com duplicated account verifications (activate on WangGuard Configuration)
+ * gmail.com and googlemail.com duplicated account verifications (activate on WangGuard Configuration)
- * New optional DNS verification of the email domain (right side of the @ in an email address) (activate on WangGuard Configuration)
+ * Optional DNS verification of the email domain (right side of the @ in an email address) (activate on WangGuard Configuration)
- * NEW Full Statistics
+ * Full Statistics
- * NEW Added the ability to flag a user as "Not Splogger"
+ * Added the ability to flag a user as "Not Splogger"
  * Mark as Splogger from post list
  * Add "Report blog and author" on every blog
  * Moderation Queue for repored users and blogs